 Secrets of Social Media Marketing from “The Hunger Games”

 In a recent article from Fast Company, the discussion focused on how Social Internet Marketing plans for “The Hunger Games” were built to win at all costs.
-Read the entire article here.

-The overall strategy for “The Hunger Games” Social Internet Marketing plan began with the acknowledgement that each campaign event would be assigned its own #hashtag. “’Those really helped us trend because each one of those milestones had its own identity and helped it to spread so easily,” says (Lionsgate’s senior vice president for digital marketing Danielle DePalma, who, at 29, has overseen innovative web campaigns for such films as Saw, Kick-Ass, and The Expendables.”
+The overall strategy for “The Hunger Games” Social Internet Marketing plan began with the acknowledgment that each campaign event would be assigned its own #hashtag.
+“Those really helped us trend because each one of those milestones had its own identity and helped it to spread so easily,” says (Lionsgate’s senior vice president for digital marketing Danielle DePalma, who, at 29, has overseen innovative web campaigns for such films as Saw, Kick-Ass, and The Expendables.”

 - Focus on your Audience

-Starting their Social Internet Marketing plan a year ago using Facebook and Twitter, DePalma noted “’One of the things we did around that was to start Fan Fridays on Facebook, as a way to highlight all the great works they were doing.
+Starting their Social Internet Marketing plan a year ago using Facebook and Twitter, DePalma noted “One of the things we did around that was to start Fan Fridays on Facebook, as a way to highlight all the great works they were doing.
 That allowed us to really start forming an emotional connection with fans, and it got them following us and then spreading the word for us.
-It was exciting because we knew that we could work with them and get them onboard to really help push the campaign.”’
+It was exciting because we knew that we could work with them and get them onboard to really help push the campaign.”

 - Work Each Social Internet Marketing Platform to its Strength

-Twitter offered the ability for followers to become district mayors or recruiters to build the fan base and expound the engagement.
+Twitter offered the ability for followers to become district mayors or recruiters to build the fan base and expound engagement.